Facebook Tracking Pixel

 Great Smoky Mountains National Park

-Created in 1934, the Park and its mountains take the name “Smoky” because of the soft, blue haze that hovers over the Great Smoky Mountains range, especially in summer.
+Created in 1934, the Park and its mountains are named “Smoky” because of the soft, blue haze that hovers over the Great Smoky Mountains range, especially in summer.

 An International Biosphere in NC Blue Ridge Mountains